mde-docs/mde-docs.github.io/mde-docs-site/docs/etl.md

 # ETL

-The Epsilon Transformation Language (ETL) aims to provide model-to-model tranforrmation capabilities to Epsilon.
-More specifically, ETL can be used to transform an arbitrary number of input models into an arbitrary number of output models of different modelling languages and technologies in a rule-based and modular manner.
+The Epsilon Transformation Language (ETL) is used to perform model-to-model transformations with Epsilon.
+ETL can be used to transform a random number of input models into a random number of output models of different modelling languages and technologies in a rule-based and modular manner.

 An ETL model-to-model transformation project (see image below) requires a source model and metamodel, target metamodel, an ETL program that contains the rules and transformations between the source and target model, and a build file which loads all EMF models and runs the ETL program to generate the target model (an XMI file).
 <br/><br/>